 - Inflexible working hours

-Here are 5 things you can do to address these risks, and support your team’s mental health and well-being in a virtual workspace.
+Here are 5 things you can do to address these risks and support your team’s mental health and well-being:

 1. Invest in the right digital tools